LuffyGintoky/Neuromorphic-AI-Speech-Recognition-Model/README.md

 ## Resources

-For more information on this work, please refer to the thesis PDF included in the repository: (tesis.pdf).
+For more information on this work, please refer to the thesis PDF included in the repository: tesis.pdf

 ---